-Tough and ready to tackle off-roading adventures, the truck-based 4Runner falls short of most modern SUVs.
+Tough and ready to tackle off-roading adventures, the truck-based 4Runner falls short of most modern SUVs on all other counts.
 Its rough-sounding 4.0-liter V6 is powerful and reasonably fuel-efficient.
 But the ride is unsettled, and handling is clumsy.
-The body leans while cornering, and the bobbing and bouncing ride chips away at driver confidence.
-Limited versions have a tighter suspension with somewhat better control, but at the expense of a stiffer ride.
+The body leans noticeably while cornering, and the bobbing and bouncing ride chips away at driver confidence.
 A high step-in and low ceiling compromise access and driving position.
 The SR5's 4WD system is part-time only.
 A third-row seat is optional, and the power-retractable rear window is handy.
-Reliability is well above average, but it scores too low to be recommended.
+Reliability is well above average, but it scores too low in our testing to be recommended.